-Food poisoning (also referred to as foodborne illness) is a serious public health threat in the United States.
-In fact, the Centers for Disease Control and Prevention (CDC) estimates that 48 million people get food poisoning each year, resulting in roughly 128,000 hospitalizations and 3,000 deaths.
-Children, the elderly, and those with weakened immune systems are especially at risk of contracting food poisoning, but there are practical steps that families can take at home to help reduce their risk of getting sick.
+In fact, the Centers for Disease Control and Prevention (CDC) estimates that 48 million people get foodborne illness each year, resulting in roughly 128,000 hospitalizations and 3,000 deaths.
+Children, the elderly, and those with weakened immune systems are especially at risk of contracting food poisoning.